manicinc/drug-wars/README.md

 # Drug Wars Remake

 A modern, mobile-responsive web remake of the classic 1984 Drug Wars game.
-Built with vanilla JavaScript, HTML5, and CSS3, using Claude Opus 4 in a single one-shot prompt.
+Built with vanilla JavaScript, HTML5, and CSS3, originally built using Claude Opus 4 in a single one-shot prompt (improvements were added later in further commits).
 Runs in a single file.

 ## 🎮 Play Now